Townland: Current use

 Townlands form the building blocks for higher-level administrative units such as parishes and district electoral divisions (in the Republic of Ireland) or wards (in Northern Ireland).

 Before 1972 townlands were included on all rural postal addresses throughout the island, but in that year the Royal Mail decided that the townland element of the address was obsolete in Northern Ireland.
 Townland names were not banned, but they were deemed "superfluous information" and people were asked not to include them on addresses.
 They were to be replaced by house numbers, road names and postcodes.
 In response the Townlands Campaign emerged to protest against the changes.
 It was described as a "ground-level community effort".
 Taking place in the midst of The Troubles, the campaign was a rare example of unity between Catholics and Protestants, nationalists and unionists.
 Townlands and their names "seem to have been considered as a shared resource and heritage".
 Those involved in the campaign argued that, in many areas, people still strongly identified with their townlands and that this gave them a sense of belonging.
 The Royal Mail's changes were seen as a severing of this link.

 At the time the county councils were the government bodies responsible for validating the change.
 However, as local government itself was undergoing changes, the Royal Mail's decision was "allowed ... to become law almost by default".
 County Fermanagh is the only county in Northern Ireland that managed to resist the change completely.
 Nevertheless, many newer road signs in parts of Northern Ireland now show townland names (see picture).
 In 2001 the Northern Ireland Assembly passed a motion requesting government departments to make use of townland addresses in correspondence and publications.

 In the Republic of Ireland townlands continue to be used on addresses.
 In 2005 the Department of Communications, Energy and Natural Resources announced that a postcode system was to be introduced (see Republic of Ireland postal addresses).
 The system, known as Eircode, was introduced in 2014, but although more widely used by 2021, townlands remain predominant address identifiers in rural areas.
+Townland names and boundaries are rarely indicated physically on the landscape.
+One exception was a 2002 scheme funded by CLÁR, a rural development agency, to encourage local communities to erect stone signs with their townland name.